vbrusca/GenAsm/README.md

 Using different characters you can reference a symbol and extract different values in the process.

 <pre>
--Label Reference Address =: Used to return the address of the label referenced.
+-Label Reference Address: = Used to return the address of the label referenced.
--Label Reference Value ~: Used to return the value, if available, of the label referenced.
+-Label Reference Value: ~ Used to return the value, if available, of the label referenced.
--Label Reference Offset Address -: Used to return the offset to the address of the label referenced taking into account the pre-fetch offset.
+-Label Reference Offset Address: - Used to return the offset to the address of the label referenced taking into account the pre-fetch offset.
--Label Reference Offset Address Less Prefetch `: Used to return the offset to the address of the label referenced ignoring the pre-fetch offset.
+-Label Reference Offset Address Less Prefetch: ` Used to return the offset to the address of the label referenced ignoring the pre-fetch offset.
 </pre>

 # Example Command Line Execution